Skip to main content

 Use a push model:

-• Justly runs the dispute lifecycle and returns rule(disputeId, ruling).
+• Justly runs the dispute lifecycle and finalizes a ruling,

 This keeps your core protocol logic in your contract while outsourcing dispute judgment to Justly.